carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-cov.rst

  Show code coverage only for functions with region coverage less than the given threshold.

+.. option:: -path-equivalence=<from>,<to>

+ Map the paths in the coverage data to local source file paths.
+This allows you to generate the coverage data on one machine, and then use llvm-cov on a different machine where you have the same files on a different path.

 .. program:: llvm-cov report

 .. _llvm-cov-report: